 So, therefore, a dog’s mouth is dirtier (more infectious) to another dog than it is to a human.
 For the most part, humans are immune to most dog germs.
 Fido is in no great danger if the mailman bites him, either.

-Canine behaviorist Ann Jackson, while studying microbiology, collected smears from the mouths of several species of mammal including dogs and humans.
+Canine behaviorist Ann Jackson, while studying microbiology, collected smears from the mouths of several species of mammal including humans and dogs dogs.
 While the swab from the dog’s mouth took three days to grow a bacterial culture, the swab from the human’s mouth sprouted a growth within only 24 hours.
-(2)

 Until quite recently we were limited by which bacteria we could grow as a culture in the laboratory.
 We know now that not only do cultured bacteria behave differently to those living ‘in the wild’ but there are very many species which cannot be cultured at all.
 One important discovery is that bacteria living in or on the body can be up to five hundred times more resistant to anti-microbial agents than a pure strain of the bacteria in a laboratory flask.”